 Widely considered to be the first modern novel, Don Quixote by Miguel de Cervantes Saavedra is inventive, charming, and insightful, telling the tale of a man who, against all odds, sets out to right wrongs, restore justice, and bring honor to the woman he loves.
 The story’s complexities, the virtuous aspirations of the deluded hero, and the resulting commentary on life are as enthralling to today’s readers as they were when the book first appeared in 16th century Spain.

 WorldCanvass will serve as a prelude to the October 22-24 Obermann-International Programs Humanities Symposium “Parody, Plagiarism, and Patrimony: Don Quixote in the Age of Electronic Reproduction.”
 The symposium, with major funding from the Obermann Center for Advanced Studies and an International Programs Major Projects Award, has been organized by faculty members Ana Rodriguez-Rodriguez and Denise Filios of the Department of Spanish and Portuguese in the Division of World Languages, Literatures, and Cultures (CLAS).
-For more information on all symposium activities, visit the symposium's website.

 WorldCanvass: Don Quixote’s Four Century Saga